 There are several luxury resorts behind the beach.
-The area has long had a reputation for being the “high-end” part of the island.
+The area has long been known for being the “high-end” part of the island.

 Bang Tao Beach is also one of Phuket’s longest beaches, so there is plenty of room for everyone.

-The above gives Bang Tao beach a place high on the list of Phuket’s best beaches.
+The above facts give Bang Tao beach a place high on the list of Phuket’s best beaches.

-Until 2014, Surin Beach was the beach with the most exclusive beach clubs and restaurants.
+Until 2014, Surin Beach was home to some of the island’s most exclusive beach clubs and restaurants.
 It was so crowded that you could not see the sand for beach bars, restaurants, sun chairs, and umbrellas.

-In several areas, the beach clubs transformed the public beach into VIP areas.
+The beach clubs transformed the public beach into VIP areas in several areas.
 They only allowed access for a few select guests.

 But then the military came in 2014.
 They cleared the beach and brought it back to nature, so to speak.
 Today it is a beautiful and natural beach where everyone is welcome.

 Laem Singh Beach is one of Phuket’s most beautiful beaches.
-You can not call Laem Singh Beach a secret or hidden beach as there is an official view of the beach road overlooking the beach.
+You can not call Laem Singh Beach a secret or hidden beach because there is a viewpoint above with the perfect view of the beach,

 But getting down to the beach can be a bit of a challenge as the land behind the beach is privately owned, and the owners have closed access.

-You must either go by boat or follow a small path that runs along the coast from Surin beach.
+You must either go by boat or follow a small path along the coast from Surin beach.
 It is easy to find; just follow the signs from the southern end of Surin Beach.

-Kamala Beach also got a major cleaning by the military in 2014.
-Going from a small messy mix of small primitive beach bars and way too many many sunbeds, Kamala beach has now been transformed into something much better.
+Kamala Beach also got a significant cleaning by the military in 2014.
+Going from a messy mix of small primitive beach bars and way too many sunbeds.
+Kamala Beach has now been transformed into something much better.

 Today it is a quiet, beautiful, and laidback beach, very popular with families.

-In recent years, high-class beach clubs have come to the beach, first Cafe Del Mar beach club and most recently Pine Beach Bar at The Intercontinental Hotel.
+In recent years, high-end beach clubs have come to the beach, first Cafe Del Mar beach club and most recently Pine Beach Bar at The Intercontinental Hotel.